 Ditch filler words.
-These are any words that don’t mean anything or just take up space.
+These are words that don’t mean anything or just take up space.
 Filler words kill conversions because it forces readers to stop for a sec which can lead to a page exit.
-Be sure to double check your description for filler words.
+Be sure to double-check your description for filler words.

 Amazon’s Paperwhite clearly showcases its positive benefits and highlights problems that are avoided.

 - Read with one hand – over 30% lighter than iPad mini